tweag/renovate-presets/README.md

 unexpected behavior for the client.

-To minimize the risks from this type of upgrade, Bazel rulesets are encouraged to maintain the lowest viable version for its external dependencies.
-As a corollary, client workspaces are encouraged to maintain the highest viable version for its external dependencies.
+To minimize the risks from this type of upgrade, Bazel rulesets are encouraged to maintain the lowest viable version for their external dependencies.
+As a corollary, client workspaces are encouraged to maintain the highest viable version for their external dependencies.

 For additional details, please see [this discussion](https://github.com/bazel-contrib/SIG-rules-authors/discussions/82).